-Manhunt prompts Kentucky school district to call off classes
+Manhunt prompts Ky. school district to call off classes

 Louisville, Ky. — Unnerved by a manhunt overlapping its bus routes, a rural Kentucky school district called off classes Monday as police searched for a man with a long criminal past accused of shooting and injuring a Tennessee officer and then firing at a state trooper in Kentucky.

 The 62-year-old suspect, Floyd Ray Cook, was believed to be on foot after the Saturday shootout with the Kentucky trooper, authorities said Monday.

 Cook was last seen in the hilly, wooded countryside in Cumberland County, Kentucky, which borders Tennessee.

 “He’s as dangerous as they come,” said Kentucky State Police Trooper Billy Gregory.
 “I would say anyone that has any contact with him is in danger.”

 Classes were canceled Monday in the Cumberland County school district as the manhunt continued.